blakegarretson/essentials/main.md

 - [ShareX](https://getsharex.com/): You don’t know how useful a good screenshot tool is until you start using it.
 It’s really handy to automatically save screenshots (or portions of screens) to a predetermined folder and keep it on the clipboard as well.
 ShareX takes it one step further and will upload the image to pretty much any site you like, and the OCR functionality is really cool.
 The icing on the cake is the screen capture capability that will let you record portions of your screen and save it to a GIF (or other formats).
 It’s great for playing tech support with family to show them how to do stuff. **(Windows)**
     - [Greenshot](http://getgreenshot.org/) was my old favorite, and you may want to use it if ShareX is confusing or seems like overkill.
-    - It’s worth noting that recent versions of Windows 10 now come with a tool called “Snip & Sketch” that does something similar (use *SHIFT + WINDOWS + S* key combo to access it), although it doesn’t automatically save the image to a file.
+    - For a more barebones solution, use *SHIFT + WINDOWS + S* key combo to access the screenshot functionality built into Windows.
 - [Shottr](https://shottr.cc/) is an amazing tool for screenshots on Mac.
-It has all the usual features plus cool stuff like scrolling captures (for long webpages) and OCR text recognition so you can cut and paste text from images on your screen. **(Mac)**
+It has all the usual features plus cool stuff like scrolling captures (for long webpages) and OCR text recognition so you can cut and paste text from images on your screen.
+After 30 days, Shottr starts asking you to consider upgrading.
+While not necessary, I actually did upgrade. **(Mac)**
     - If you don’t need/use anything beyond simple screenshots on Mac, it’s worth mentioning the *SHIFT + CMD + 4* shortcut gets you a portion of the screen and automatically saves the file to the desktop.

 ## Live Streaming/Screen Recording